Foilboard: Design and components

 The design of a foilboard consists of two primary components: the board and the hydrofoil.
 The board is usually made from lightweight materials such as carbon fiber or foam, making it easier to lift above the water.
 Attached to the bottom of the board is the hydrofoil, which consists of the mast as well as the front and back wings.
 The front wing is responsible for providing lift, while the back wing helps with stability and maneuverability.
 The mast, usually made with carbon fiber, connects the bottom of the board with the hydrofoil, keeping it submerged in the water in order to generate lift.
 Foilboards also typically have foot straps or pads for the riders to secure their feet to the board so they can control their balance as they approach higher speeds and move with greater agility.

 Hydrofoils work by generating lift as they move through water, lifting the board out of the water and reducing drag.
 As water flows over the hydrofoil, it creates a pressure differential that causes the water to push up on the foil, generating lift.
-Adding a hydrofoil to a board can significantly increase the speed and efficiency because of the wind, allowing the rider to reach greater speeds proportional to the lift generated; because of this, hydrofoils are extremely popular in racing and high performance applications.
+Adding a hydrofoil to a board can significantly increase the speed and efficiency because of the reduced drag from the much lower wetted area, allowing the rider to reach greater speeds proportional to the lift generated from the wind on the sail; because of this, hydrofoils are extremely popular in racing and high performance applications.